NinoKrb/NinoKrb/README.md

 ## Plans for 2022
 - [ ] Learn how to work with React
 - [ ] Create at least 1 open-source tool
-- [ ] Take a design course for web design
+- [ ] Learn web design more intensively
 - [x] Publish my own game
-- [ ] Learn Mobile Development with Flutter or React
+- [ ] Work with React Native

 <details>
 <summary>Plans for 2021</summary>